kevinlr5/conjugates/docs/development.md

 # Development

-This document describes the tools necessary to do development on the conjugates project
+This document describes the tools necessary to do development on the sentiment analysis project

 ## Java